geojupyter/workshop-agu2025/modules/02-interactive-viz/index.md

 ### Basic Map Setup

 Let’s start by creating a simple interactive map with default settings.
-This basic setup provides simple map with the `dark-matter` style on which you can add data layers, controls, and other customizations.
+This basic setup provides a simple map with the `dark-matter` style on which you can add data layers, controls, and other customizations.

 ```{code-cell} ipython3
 m = leafmap.Map()